Goda’s Slave – Chapter 13: Full of Kanna Rava

 “Because what you want isn’t freedom.
 How would you even know what that is?
 You’ve been enslaved all your life, long before that cuff ever touched your wrist.”

-It seemed to happen more and more that Kanna would find herself unable to respond to Goda’s insanity.
+It seemed to happen more and more that Kanna would find herself unable to respond to Goda’s nonsense.
 Instead of replying, she huffed and leaned back and closed her eyes.
 She could still feel the weight of the cuff key in her pocket, shifting around with the movements of her body as it all flowed with the momentum of the truck.

 Maybe Goda was half-right, then: Maybe freedom was already in her grasp—or rather, in her pocket—and she needed only to make the choice.